zboszor/OpenCReports/README.md

 which was (together with many others under https://github.com/SICOM) recently deleted.
 Ancient versions of RLIB are at https://sourceforge.net/projects/rlib

+The name OpenCReports came from the fact that it's implemented in the C programming language in an open way, and using a free software license.

 ## Currently missing features

 * language bindings other than C and PHP